robertoszek/pleroma-bot/docs/gettingstarted/beforerunning.md

 It has certain limitations, however:

-- Only gathers the latest 20 tweets for each account
+- Only gathers the latest 20 tweets for each account in every run
 - No access to pinned status for tweets
-- No access to polls
 - No access to tweets from protected accounts

 To get started with Guest Tokens you'll just need to obtain the [Fediverse tokens](/pleroma-bot/gettingstarted/beforerunning/#fediverse-tokens) and create a [configuration file](/pleroma-bot/gettingstarted/configuration/).